 The BESoI segment is the second largest.
 Due to the thermal Si/SiO2 interface between the SoI layer and the insulator BESOI silicon on the insulator, it is widely used and also leads to market growth.
 In addition, using BESOI technology in analog and digital CMOS applications is the latest market trend.
 The power electronics sector will likely create a lucrative opportunity in the BESOI market.
 Recently introduced, ultra-thin bond and etch-back silicon on insulator (BESOI) in the thickness range of 75 to 100 mm offers the potential for performance enhancement in both CMOS and BiCMOS technology.

-By product, the global silicon on insulator market is categorized into Optical Communication, Image Sensing, MEMS, Power, and RF FEM.
+By product, the global market is categorized into Optical Communication, Image Sensing, MEMS, Power, and RF FEM.

 The RF FEM segment is the highest contributor to the market and is estimated to grow at a CAGR of 16.3% during the forecast period.
 The rise in the number of cell phones globally drives the RF FEM market.
 In addition, usages of RF FEM in antenna elements are the latest market trends.
 Furthermore, growth in the communication segment is expected to create a lucrative opportunity in the RF FEM SoI market.